-Section 3.
-1. Treason against the Confederate States shall consist only in levying war against them, or in adhering to their enemies, giving them aid and comfort.
+1. Treason against the Confederate States, shall consist only in levying war against them, or in adhering to their enemies, giving them aid and comfort.
 No person shall be convicted of treason unless on the testimony of two witnesses to the same overt act, or on confession in open court.

-2. The Congress shall have power to declare the punishment of treason, but no attainder of treason shall work corruption of blood, or forfeiture, except during the life of the person attained.
+2. The Congress shall have power to declare the punishment of treason, but no attainder of treason shall work corruption of blood, or forfaiture, except during the life of the person attained.
 ARTICLE IV.
 Section 1.

-1. Full faith and credit shall be given in each State to the public acts, records and judicial proceedings of every other State.
-And the Congress may, by general laws, prescribe the manner in which such acts, records and proceedings shall be proved, and the ffeet thereof.
+1. Pull faith and credit shall be given in each State to the public acts, records and judicial proceedings of every other State.
+And the Congress may, by general laws, prescribe the manner in which such acts, records and proceedings shall be proved, and the effect thereof.

-Section 2.
-1. The citizens of each State shall be entitled to all the privileges and immunities of citizens in the several States, and shall have the right of transit and sojourn in any State of this Confederacy, with their slaves and other property; and the right of property in said slaves shall not be thereby impaired.

-2. A person charged in any State with treason, felony, or other crime against the laws of such State, who shall flee from justice, and be found in another State, shall, on demand of the executive autority of the State from which he fled, be delivered up to be removed to the State having jurisdiction of the crime.
+1. The citizens of each State shall be entitled to all the privileges and immunities of citizens in the several States, and shall have the right of transit and soourn in any State of this Confederacy, with their slaves and other property; and the right of property in said slaves shall not be thereby impaired.
+2. A person charged in any State with treason, felony, or other crime against the laws of such State, who shall flee from justice, and be found in another State, shall, on demand of the executive autority of the State from which he fied, be delivered up to be removed to the State having jurisdiction of the crime.
 3. No slave or other person held to service or labor in any State or Territory of the Confederate States, under the laws thereof, escaping or lawfully carried into another, shall in consequence of any law or regulation therein, be discharged from such service or labor, but shall be delivered up on claim of the party to whom such slaves belong, or to whom such service or labor may be due.

-1. Other States may be admitted into this Confederacy by a vote of two-thirds of the whole House of Representatives and two-thirds of the Senate, the Senate voting by States; but no new State shall be formed or erected within the jurisdiction of any other State; nor any State be formed by the junction of two or mere States, or parts of States, without the consent of the Legislatures of the States concerned, as well as of the Congress.
+Section 3.
+1. Other States may be admitted into this Confederacy by a vote of two-thirds of the whole House of Representatives and two-thirds of the Senate, the Senate voting by States; but no new State shall be formed or erected within the jurisdiction of any other State; nor any State be formed by the junction of two or more States, or parts of States, without the consent of the Legislatures of the States concerned, as well as of the Congress.

 2. The Congress shall have power to dispose of and make all needful rules and regulations concerning the property of the Confederate States, including the ands thereof.

-3. The Confederate States may acquire new territory, and Congress shall have power to legislate and provide governments for the inhabitants of all territory belonging to the Confederate States lying without the limits of the several States, and may permit them, at such times and in such manner as it may by law provide, to form the States to be admitted into the confederacy.
-In all such territory the institution of negro slavery as it now exists in the Confederate States shall be recognized and protected by Congress and by the territorial government and the inhabitanti of the several Confederate States and Territories sha have the right to take such territory and slaves law fully held by them in any of the States or Territories of the Confederate States.
+3. The Confederate States may acquire new territory, and Congress shall have power to legislate and provide governments for the inhabitants of all territory belonging to the Confederate States lying without the limits of the several States, and may permit them, at such times and in such manner as it may by then act as President, and such officer shall act accord- law provide, to form the States to be admitted into the confederacy.
+In all such territory the institution of negro slavery as it now exists in the Confederate 9.
+The President shall, at stated times, receive for | States shall be recognized and protected by Congress his services a compensation, which shall neither be in- and by the territorial government and the inhabitantl have the right to take such territory and slaves law fully held by them in any of the States or Territories